 7. Check out local nonprofit camp options

 Your community’s recreational center exists to serve its local community.

-	Even though ours is not the most cost-effective option for the girls’ swim

-	lessons this summer, they still have a ton of great sports camps (and other

-	day-camp programs) for older kids.
+While ours isn’t the best option for swim lessons this year, they still have tons of sports and day camps for older kids.

-	And as a taxpayer in your local municipality, you’ll probably get a

-	discounted resident rate if you sign up your kids for your own rec center’s
+And as a local taxpayer, you’ll probably get a discounted resident rate if you sign up your kids for your own rec center’s camps.

-	camps.
 Registering early could also snag you an early-bird discount.
-But if

-	you don’t like the offerings of your own community’s rec center, it’s worth

-	shopping around to see if other nearby municipalities have something that

-	will work better for your family.
+But if you don’t like the offerings of your own community’s rec center, see if nearby communities have something that will work better for your family.

 Moreover, rec centers are only one option to look for in your community.

-	Your local YMCA, YWCA, 4-H, FFA, or other nonprofit organization probably

-	offers summer camp programs, at rates that may be well below what you’d pay
+Your local YMCA, YWCA, 4-H, FFA, or other nonprofit organization probably offers summer camp programs.
+With rates often well below what you’d pay elsewhere, these non-profits are a great way to save on summer camp.

-	at a similar camp run by a for-profit organization.

-	And here again, see if your family memberships can offer additional deals

-	you couldn’t get elsewhere.
-When I was in junior high, my father’s

-	membership in a local service club gave me access to a one-month summer

-	exchange program.
-For a fee that was about half what we spent back then for

-	a week at Girl Scout camp, I spent two weeks with a host family in Canada,

-	followed by two weeks of my family hosting their daughter.
-To this day,

-	Raiah remains one of my oldest and dearest friends, and the lessons I’ve

-	learned through three decades of cross-border friendship are priceless.
+And here again, see if your family memberships can offer additional deals you couldn’t get elsewhere.
+When I was in junior high, my father’s membership in a local service club gave me access to a one-month summer exchange program.
+For a fee that was about half what we spent back then for a week at Girl Scout camp, I spent two weeks with a host family in Canada, followed by two weeks of my family hosting their daughter.
+To this day, Raiah remains one of my oldest and dearest friends, and the lessons I’ve learned through three decades of cross-border friendship are priceless.

 8. Look for Community Playground programs

 Many of the community recreational centers in our area offer Community Playground options for school-age children.
 For the cost of one week at more structured day camps, your child can have access to adult-supervised playground activities for the entire summer.